phpversions/phpversions.info/CONTRIBUTING.md

 ## Our Custom Data

 Send a PR adding or updating records in `./data/`, listing which versions of PHP they support, and which version is installed by default when new plans are created.

+Keep in mind, if the value of any versions `phpinfo` is a URL (not `null`) then whatever number you put in will be overridden.
+We used to ask for version numbers manually, but we're trying to switch towards automation now, so getting us a phpinfo URL would be the most useful thing to do.

 We use a semver-based sorting algorithm as PHP has been semver-ish for a while now.
 That means if the numbers you put into `default` are not proper [SemVer](http://semver.org/), then it'll fall over.